anthonyverriest/flutter_architecture/README.md

 #### build_context

-Syntactic sugar for methods that relies on the build context.
+Syntactic sugar for methods that rely on the build context.

 #### SPABuilder

-Inherited widget that contains a SPANavigator accessible through context.spaNavigator<T>.
+Inherited widget that contains a SPANavigator accessible through *context.spaNavigator\<T\>*.

 #### SPANavigator

-Holds the current SPA page to show on screen.
-It will trigger an SPABuilder when the value changes.
+Holds the current page to show on screen.
+It will trigger the related SPABuilder when the value changes.

 #### ValueBroadcastNotifier